 The system is being checked to verify if the setup can continue.

-After the readiness checks completed, a screen will be shown with the warnings and errors.
+After the readiness checks are completed, a screen will show the warnings and errors.
 If you have errors, you can’t proceed further with installing Exchange Server 2016.
-Read them carefully and fix them, after that run the setup again.
+Read them carefully and fix them.
+After that, rerun the setup.

 In our example, we only have warnings and no errors.
-It’s showing that we don’t have an Exchange Server 2010 and Exchange Server 2013 in the organization.
-That is correct, as we are installing our first Exchange Server 2016.
+It shows that we don’t have an Exchange Server 2010 and Exchange Server 2013 in the organization.
+That’s correct, as we are installing our first Exchange Server 2016.
 The setup will prepare active directory and domains for Exchange Server.
 Click Install to start the Exchange Server 2016 installation.

 Start Task Manager and click the performance tab.
 You can monitor the CPU and Memory.

 Check the Exchange setup logs if you like to know what the setup wizard is configuring in the back-end.
 Open File Explorer and navigate to C:\ExchangeSetupLogs.
 Sort on Date Modified.

 Click Finish after completing the installation of Exchange and restart the system.